-The following table presents the weighted average credit rating of the Company's Non-Agency RMBS portfolio atDecember 31, 2018 and December 31, 2017 based on fair value.
-We believe fair value provides an improved representation of the credit rating distribution of the Company's Non-Agency RMBS portfolio.
+The following table presents the weighted average credit rating of the Company's Non-Agency RMBS portfolio atDecember 31, 2019 and 2018.

-December 31, 2018 December 31, 2017
+December 31, 2019 December 31, 2018

-AAA 0.5% -%
+AAA 0.4% 0.5%

-AA 0.1 % -%
+AA 0.1% 0.1 %

-A 0.3 % -%
+A 0.9% 0.3 %

-BBB 0.4% 0.5%
+BBB 1.6% 0.4%

-BB 3.6% 0.7%
+BB 3.8% 3.6%

-В 1.1% 0.6%
+В 1.6% 1.1 %

-Below B or not rated 94.0 % 98.2 %
+Below B or not rated 91.6% 94.0 %

 Total 100.0% 100.0%

 Actual maturities of MBS are generally shorter than the stated contractual maturities.
 Actual maturities of the Company's MBS are affected by the contractual lives of the underlying mortgages, periodic payments of principal and prepayments of principal.
-The following tables provide a summary of the fair value and amortized cost of the Company's MBS at December 31, 2018 and December 31, 2017 according to their estimated weighted-average life classifications.
+The following tables provide a summary of the fair value and amortized cost of the Company's MBS at December 31, 2019 and 2018 according to their estimated weighted-average life classifications.
 The weighted-average lives of the MBS in the tables below are based on lifetime expected prepayment rates using an industry prepayment model for the Agency MBS portfolio and the Company's prepayment assumptions for the Non-Agency RMBS.
 The prepayment model considers current yield, forward yield, steepness of the interest rate curve, current mortgage rates, mortgage rates of the outstanding loan, loan age, margin, and volatility.